Differences Between Involuntary Manslaughter & Negligent Homicide

 manslaughter

 When you hear the terms manslaughter and criminally negligent homicide, it may be hard to distinguish between them.
-We Asked a Dallas homicide defense Lawyer Mick Mickelsen to help us understand.
+We Asked a Dallas homicide defense lawyer Mick Mickelsen to help us understand.

 Under Texas law, there are four types of criminal homicide: capital murder, murder, manslaughter, and criminally negligent homicide.